 The simple answer is nothing, and we never charge for a baptism.
 However, it costs us about £1200 a month for each of our grade II* churches to be kept open, so that they are available for services to the community such as a baptism, we do therefore ask for a voluntary donation towards the running costs of the church and other materials associated with the service, certificates, candle, heating, lighting, service sheets etc. (suggested minimum £50) and we would also ask that you let guests know in advance that there will be a collection at the end of the service, again towards the running costs of the Church.

 There should be a minimum of 3 and (2 who are the same sex as the child and one of the opposite sex) we suggest a maximum of 5.
 A godparent must be baptised so to avoid embarrassment it is worth checking when you are asking people to be a godparent.
 More information about choosing a godparents can be found here:

 Taking on the role of a godparent is not to be taken lightly and advice for godparents and what the role entails can be found here:

-If you wish to continue then the simplest way forward is to email Revd Noel at email@example.com to check availability and also to discuss any other questions you may have.
-In the meantime it is helpful after this if both parents complete the form below (only one needs to include the child’s name).
-After you have agreed a date with Revd Noel you will be sent an additional form requesting more details about the baptism.
+If you wish to continue then the simplest way forward is to email Revd Noel at [email protected] to check availability and also to discuss any other questions you may have and in the meantime complete the form below.

 Baptism is only the beginning of our Christian journey.
 We hope that you will continue to be part of the church family.
 We will do all that we can to support and encourage those who have been baptised as they grow in faith.
 Baptism is only the first part of the whole process and there is an expectation that at a later date a child brought to baptism should be confirmed.
 We would encourage you to talk with your child about confirmation.
 In the meantime we will keep in touch with you all on a regular basis to answer any questions on faith you may have.